CentraleSupelec/aristote-dispatcher/README.md

 | `inferenceserver.env`              | Env vars to ad to the container                                 | `[]`               |

-### Rabbitmq
+### RabbitMQ

-Rabbitmq is used for the queue system in the architecture.
+RabbitMQ is used for the queue system in the architecture.
 We are using the rabbitmq cluster operator to create the cluster.
 The file is ```rabbitmq.yaml```.
 It is also compatible with an external rabbitmq cluster.

 | Name                     | Description                                                  | Value  |
 |--------------------------|--------------------------------------------------------------|--------|